blind-oracle/cortex-tenant/README.md

 log_level: warn
 # HTTP request timeout
 timeout: 10s
-# Timeout to wait on shutdown to allow load balancers detect that we're going away
+# Timeout to wait on shutdown to allow load balancers detect that we're going away.
-# During this period the /alive endpoint will reply with HTTP 503
+# During this period after the shutdown command the /alive endpoint will reply with HTTP 503.
-# Set to 0s to disable
+# Set to 0s to disable.
 timeout_shutdown: 10s

 tenant: